mcpiastra/ASH/README.md

 ### Generation of the final mesh:
 The volumetric mesh generated in the previous step is modified to incorporate the lesion compartment.
 First, the coordinates of the lesion mask voxels are identified.
 Second, the mesh elements whose centroids are within the lesion mask are labeled as “lesion”.
 Finally, we make sure that the resulting lesion compartment does not contain elements of the scalp, skull or eye compartments.

-Furthermore, SimNIBS simulations are performed, once the head model is generated.
-Two transcranial Direct Current Simulation (tDCS) electrodes were modelled as 3 mm thick, 1 cm x 1 cm elliptical patches.
+Regarding the SimNIBS simulations, for all subjects, two transcranial Direct Current Simulation (tDCS) electrodes were modelled as 3 mm thick, 1 cm x 1 cm elliptical patches.
 The electrode pairs at C3-Fp2 and the one at C4-Fp1 were selected for the ipsi- and contra-lesional stimulation of the primary motor cortex, respectively.

 Credits: